 In this paper, we analyzed the effect of a residence permit on the labor supply and residential decisions of foreign workers by an instrumental variable approach exploiting a migration lottery in Liechtenstein.
 Our results pointed to substantial effects on the labor market and residential attachment of compliers, whose migration decision complies with the permit assignment in their first lottery.
 We also found the labor market effects to be more strongly driven by individuals previously not working in Liechtenstein than by previous cross-border commuters.
-This implies that residence permits are more effective for attracting new labor market entrants than for keeping previously commuting workers in the labor market and therefore suggests stronger effects at the extensive rather than intensive margin of labor supply.
-In future research following up on our findings, one would ideally link our current data base with tax data to examine the effect of resident permits on the income (at least) of current cross-border commuters or on the tax revenues in Liechtenstein.
+In particular, resident permits appear to incentivize potential new labor market entrants to actually start working in Liechtenstein, which very importantly contributes to the overall effect.
+However, the permits also seem to keep previously commuting workers in the labor market in the longer run, while hardly affecting their employment decisions in the short run.
+Overall, our results pointed to stronger effects at the extensive margin of labor supply due to additional employment contracts rather than the intensive margin due to an increase in the hours worked (even though it is not feasible to strictly disentangle the two).
+In future research following up on our findings, one would ideally link the migration lottery data with tax or other administrative data to examine the effect of resident permits on the income (at least) of current cross-border commuters, the tax revenues in Liechtenstein, or social and political integration.
+This would, however, be conditional on an expansion of access to anonymized administrative data for research purposes by the local authorities.

-A Appendix
+A Supplemental Online Appendix